Calf Castration Options

 All methods of castration cause both short and long-term pain.
 This can be displayed in a number of ways including: separation from the group, flicking of the tail, decreased movement and inappetence.
 Behavioural and physiological pain responses can also reduce the daily liveweight gain of calves.

-Local anaesthetic helps with the acute pain, but will last a maximum of 4 hours so is not enough to help with the long-term pain of castration.
-Non-steroidal anti-inflammatory (NSAID) drugs act to reduce inflammation and pain, whereas local anaesthetic will only reduce sensation to an area – this is particularly important as the inflammatory response usually begins in the hours post-castration and can last for 2-3 days.
+Local anaesthetic helps with the acute pain, however it will last a maximum of 4 hours – not enough to help with the long-term pain of castration.
+Non-steroidal anti-inflammatory (NSAID) drugs act to reduce inflammation and pain, whereas local anaesthetic will only reduce sensation to an area.
+This is particularly important as the inflammatory response usually begins in the hours post-castration and can last for 2-3 days.